 2. Calf Exercise

-1. Sit on the floor with your legs extended—your arms should be behind you.
-Place the foam roller so that it’s under your calf muscles.
+1. Sit on the floor with your leg straight and extended—your arms should be behind you.
+Place the foam roller horizontally so that it’s under your calf muscles.

-2. Slowly place your body weight on the foam roller, lifting your body in the process.
-For extra pressure, cross one left over the other.
+2. Slowly place your body weight on the foam roller, lifting your body forward in the process.
+For extra pressure, cross your left leg over the right leg (or vice versa).

 3. Move back and forth on the foam roller by extending your arms.
-Continue for 30 seconds—pay extra attention to sore areas.
+Continue for 30 seconds, paying extra attention to sore areas.

 4. Switch to the other leg when you’re finished.
 You want to roll both calves for the same amount of time.